-Dr Katharina Welle is a senior consultant with Itad.
+Dr Katharina Welle is a Principal Consultant with Itad.
 She specialises in the interface between research, policy and practice of development.

 Kathi’s key expertise is in water and sanitation in the South.
 Since 2003, she has carried out applied research, reviews and evaluations in the water sector related to politics and governance, aid relationships in the sector and on sector-based monitoring and evaluation.

 Find out more about Katharina in her 60 Second Interview.

 |Languages:||German (mother tongue), Amharic, Arabic, English, French, Spanish; Castilian|

 Burkina Faso, DRC, Egypt, Ethiopia, Ghana, Jordan, Kenya, Lebanon, Malawi, Morocco, Nepal, Nigeria, Pakistan, Sierra Leone, South Sudan, Tanzania, Uganda, Yemen

 School of Oriental and African Studies, University of London